 Humanyun Sharif survived the crash but detailed in a statement of claim how he was disfigured.
 He claims he suffered "serious and permanent personal injuries" to his head, neck, back, shoulders, legs, knees, ankles, feet, arms and hands.

-Sharif, his wife and his two children filed a lawsuit claiming that the City of Ottawa and the bus driver Dave Woodward were negligent.
+Sharif, his wife and his two children filed a lawsuit claiming that the City of Ottawa and the bus driver Dave Woodard were negligent.

 Sharif was seated on the bus when it crashed around 8:45 a.m. on Sept.
 18, according to the statement of claim.

-He alleges in the claim that Woodward was speeding, failed to remain alert and ignored the "clearly visible" warning of the approaching train.
-Woodward is also accused of driving while distracted, possibly by a cellphone, and being "impaired by drugs, alcohol, fatigue or stress or some combination thereof."
+He alleges in the claim that Woodard was speeding, failed to remain alert and ignored the "clearly visible" warning of the approaching train.
+Woodard is also accused of driving while distracted, possibly by a cellphone, and being "impaired by drugs, alcohol, fatigue or stress or some combination thereof."

-The City of Ottawa is accused of failing to ensure Woodward received proper training and failing to properly maintain the bus.
+The City of Ottawa is accused of failing to ensure Woodard received proper training and failing to properly maintain the bus.

 None of these allegations has been proven in court.

 The family of a man killed in the crash is also suing the city and Woodard's estate for alleged negligence.
 Michael Bleakney's family argue in a statement of claim that they are owed $1.8 million for loss of care, guidance and companionship.